tambegaurav/sudoku-solver/README.md

 In simple words, backtracking is a dumb way to solve sudoku where the computer tries out every possibility.

-And everytime it gets stuck on some try, it take a step back and try another number.
+And everytime it gets stuck on some try, it takes a step back and try another number.

 In techninal words, Backtracking can be defined as a general algorithmic technique that considers searching every possible combination in order to solve a computational problem.
 (Source - wiki)